Whistleblower Rights and Protection

 If an adverse personnel action has been taken or threatened against you in reprisal for making a disclosure of wrongdoing within your component, to the OIG, or elsewhere, you may submit a complaint to the OIG Hotline, or to the U.S. Office of Special Counsel.
 If you submit your complaint to the OIG, we will review it and let you know whether it is appropriate for the OIG to investigate or whether it should be referred elsewhere.
 Allegations of reprisal regarding EEO matters generally should be addressed through the EEO process.

-There are separate procedures for employees of the FBI who wish to make a protected disclosure, and also for making a claim of reprisal for having made a protected disclosure.
+There are separate rules for employees of the FBI who wish to make a protected disclosure, and separate procedures for making a claim of reprisal for having previously made a protected disclosure.
 Claims of reprisal may be submitted to the OIG Hotline, or to the DOJ Office of Professional Responsibility (OPR).
 The OIG or the OPR will review reprisal complaints made by FBI employees, conduct investigation of such complaints in appropriate cases, and, if they find reasonable grounds to believe that there has been or will be reprisal for a protected disclosure, report their findings to the DOJ Office of Attorney Recruitment and Management (OARM) for disposition.
 More information on OARM’s procedures is available at http://www.justice.gov/oarm/usdoj-oarm-fbi-whistleblowers.

 Under the National Defense Authorization Act of 2013 (NDAA), it is illegal for an employee of a Federal contractor, subcontractor, grantee, or subgrantee or personal services contractor to be discharged, demoted, or otherwise discriminated against for making a protected whistleblower disclosure.
 Also, under Presidential Policy Directive (PPD-19), an action affecting access to classified information cannot be taken in reprisal for protected whistleblowing.
 The Department of Justice Office of the Inspector General has jurisdiction to investigate allegations of reprisal for whistleblowing by employees of DOJ contractors, subcontractors, grantees, or subgrantees or personal service contractors.
 For more information about whistleblower protections for DOJ contractors, subcontractors, and grantees, please consult the informational brochure prepared by the OIG.
 Information about waste, fraud, abuse, misconduct, or whistleblower reprisal relating to a DOJ employee, program, contract, or grant may be reported to the OIG Hotline.